farewell, godspeed to you and your journeys

 or how about using systems that obfuscate the meshes? (i think we all know of a pretty prolific one on this site)

-lack of education on the topics, and an abundance of indifference/complacency plague the entire avatar creation community; it's sad that over the years we've allowed it to happen just to see the same asset on 5 avatars released hours after each other
+which rides the line of privacy, as such scripts have access to your filesystem and ping licensing servers you may not even know existlack of education on the topics, and an abundance of indifference/complacency plague the entire avatar creation community; it's sad that over the years we've allowed it to happen just to see the same asset on 5 avatars released hours after each other

-@cxward you can enable shadowcopy in two ways:
+bypassing GonsoLicense using Shadowcopy@cxward you can enable shadowcopy in two ways:

 services.msc

-( Win + R > type services.msc
+( Win + R > typeservices.msc

-)Volume Shadow Copy
+Volume Shadow Copy

 automatic

-on some systems that may not have the service, like Home, you can enable System Protection
+on some systems that may not have the service, like Home, you can enable

-(which uses and enables the shadowcopy service):
+(which uses and enables the shadowcopy service):- open Control Panel

 your system may need a reboot afterwards, but shadowcopy should be enabled - I run shadowcopy using the service on Windows 10 Pro, so I can a least confirm that works

-when overlaying clothes onto the body; allowing Poiyomi to discard vertices and "hide" the selected part entirely
+when overlaying clothes onto the body; allowing Poiyomi to discard vertices and "hide" the selected part entirelyunlock the Body material (

-by default) and under Special FX > Dissolve > UV Tile Dissolve
+by default) and underSpecial FX > Dissolve > UV Tile Dissolve

 , you can control the parts that are hidden (0

-is hidden)
+is shown,1

-simply set all of these to 0
+is hidden)simply set all of these to

-also remember these are animated and most of these dissolves are automated through toggles and animations in the FX layer - you will have to remove these from the FX layer to prevent them from being overridden when the avatar loads
+to show all parts of the bodyalso remember these are animated and most of these dissolves are automated through toggles and animations in the FX layer - you will have to remove these from the FX layer to prevent them from being overridden when the avatar loads

-@PuppyPaws not many that are well known besides @halcyon, myself and maybe @totallyoriginal1 if they're still active, but for Hal and I, we're trying to move away from doing these things - the gumroad/payhip market is toxic and predatory and we really no longer have an interest in humoring these creators
+Gonzo removal??@PuppyPaws not many that are well known besides @halcyon, myself and maybe @totallyoriginal1 if they're still active, but for Hal and I, we're trying to move away from doing these things - the gumroad/payhip market is toxic and predatory and we really no longer have an interest in humoring these creators

 I might release a tool to automate the process a bit, but as of right now it's either get familiar with someone who has proven they can perform a decrypt from this forum or just do it yourself